-What actions must our district take following notification of its Chapter 41 status?
+What actions must our district take following official notification of its Chapter 41 status in the summer?

-Once your school district is notified of its status as a district subject to the provisions of Chapter 41, it must select an option for paying recapture costs.
+Once your school district is notified in the summer (on or before July 15) of its status as a district subject to the provisions of Chapter 41, it must take the following actions.